ncsa/Nightingale_real/docs/source/user_guide/allocations.rst

 .. _get-added:

-How to Get Added to a Project Group (Allocation) - Non-PIs
+How to Get Added to a Project Group - Non-PIs
 ----------------------------------------------------------------

 Create an NCSA Identity